ktrachtova/perseqpipe_viz/README.md

 docker run -p 8501:8501 perseqpipe_viz:arm64-1.0
 ```

-This will start the PerSeqPIPE VIZ at `http://0.0.0.0:8501` (when running through docker, the web browser will not automatically open, must be started manually by user).
+This will start the PerSeqPIPE VIZ at `http://0.0.0.0:8501` (when running through docker, the web browser will not automatically open, it must be started by the user).
 The application will be available after this message appears in the terminal:
 ```
 You can now view your Streamlit app in your browser.